dyorg/Lean/README.md

 # Lean Framework PHP

-Lean Framework is a tiny PHP framework, modern frameworks are powerfull but so much complicated.
+Lean Framework is a tiny PHP framework (~40KB), modern frameworks are powerfull but so much complicated.
 With Lean I can construct apps really fast, using mvc, namespaces, autoloader, routes and more.

+## Requirement

+PHP 5.3+

 ## Basic structure